Manage Your Anxiety

 College brings a lot of new changes and transitions not all of them easy.
 You may be stressed over late-night study sessions and new living arrangements.
 To being independent on your own for the first time, to juggling classes and activities, meeting people for the first time from different walks of life, managing your classes and sleep college means adapting in new ways everyday.
 Freshman starting, junior struggling with internships or senior worried about finding a job, I can help.

 Counseling can bring a sense of wellbeing and peace of mind back into your everyday life.
-My time working with young adults and college students gives me the ability to understand the unique stresses you face.
+My time working with young adults as a therapist at college counseling centers gives me the ability to understand the unique stresses you face.

 Help for Anxiety, Panic Attacks